 The mascot is among the most cherished traditions in college sports.
-From giant inflatable elephants to papier-mâché tree nuts, from anthropomorphic vegetables to whatever the heck George Mason University's Gunston is supposed to be, mascots capture the fun, imagination, and culture of campus life in ways that no lecture hall, football jersey, or logo-branded tote bag ever could.
+From giant inflatable elephants to papier-mâché tree nuts, from anthropomorphic vegetables to whatever George Mason University's Gunston is supposed to be, mascots capture the fun, imagination, and culture of campus life in ways that no lecture hall, football jersey, or logo-branded tote bag ever could.

-Our mascots are ourselves, the most extreme, spirited, and anarchic version of we as spectators.
+Our mascots are ourselves — the most extreme, spirited, and anarchic version of we, the spectators of American college sport.
 They are the recklessly abandoned version of ourselves we wish we could be and sometimes are.
-It is thus that we celebrate the best, the most huggable, and the most unquestionably strange mascots to ever stalk the field, stride the diamond, or bound the hardwood.This is by no means a comprehensive, exhaustive, or scientific list.
+This is why we celebrate the best, the most huggable, and the most unquestionably strange mascots to ever stalk the field, stride the diamond, or bound the hardwood.
+The list below is by no means a comprehensive, exhaustive, or scientific list.
 The most important qualification for inclusion is essentially that the mascot must make you smile, either because of its immediate familiarity, its irresistible cuteness, or its unabashed weirdness.

 No Live Animals

 It's not really fair to expect a guy dressed up as a dog to compete with an actual dog.
 Putting aside the various animal rights movements throughout history that have sought to free live mascots from the clutches of university employment, a human being in a costume simply cannot match the cuteness factor of the real thing.